-Toronto Pearson International Airport is the country's busiest airport, with Vancouver International Airport second and Calgary International ranked third.
-These, along with five other international airports (Edmonton, Halifax, Montreal, Ottawa and Winnipeg), offer "pre-clearance" checkpoints run by the U.S. government, allowing for speedier reentry into the United States.
+Toronto Pearson International Airport is the country's busiest airport, followed by Vancouver International Airport, Montreal-Pierre Elliott Trudeau International Airport and Calgary International Airport.
+These, along with four other international airports (Edmonton, Halifax, Ottawa and Winnipeg), offer "pre-clearance" checkpoints run by the U.S. government, allowing for speedier reentry into the United States.

-Air Canada is the country's primary airline, serving 60 in-country airports and another 60 internationally.
+Air Canada is the country's primary airline, serving dozens of in-country airports and numerous others worldwide.
 The carrier is a Star Alliance member and has frequently won awards for being North America's best airline.
-Low-cost carrier WestJet is Air Canada's biggest competition, and emerging carrier Porter Airlines offers options for Americans traveling from the U.S. East Coast.
+Low-cost carrier WestJet is Air Canada's biggest competition, and emerging carrier Porter Airlines is also an affordable option for travelers from the U.S.

 Flights to remote areas of the country will likely be via smaller regional airlines, and fares can be pricey, thanks to the monopoly some of these small carriers have on their destinations.
 When booking flights, reservations made well in advance, along with flexible dates and times, can help decrease costs.
 Also look for discounts on the airline's websites.